pralab/AdversarialPruningBenchmark/README.md

                             structure=struct,
                             sparsity_rate=sr)

-# when get_distances, the distances computed with the best config from HO-FMN is returned in addition to the model
+# when get_distances, the distances computed with the best config from HOFMN is returned in addition to the model
 model = load_model(model_key=model_key)

 # test the model